lkolbly/wows-replays/README.md

 Almost all of my understanding of the packet structure comes from [Monstrofil/replays_unpack](https://github.com/Monstrofil/replays_unpack)'s work, and a lot of the parsing code here is rewritten from that code.

 Additionally, the framing file format (surrounding the encoded packets) decoding algorithms derive from [evido/wotreplay-parser](https://github.com/evido/wotreplay-parser).

+The contents of the `versions/` folder are the intellectual property of Wargaming.net.

 Contributing
 ============